wondmgezahu/RAMP/README.md

 Real-Time Adaptive Motion Planning via Point Cloud-Guided, Energy-Based Diffusion and Potential Fields

 ## Method Overview
 Our experiments demonstrate how real-time adaptive motion planning can be effectively applied to pursuit-evasion scenarios with non-holonomic constraints.
-The RAMP framework leverages point cloud data and energy-based diffusion techniques to generate efficient trajectories in the presence of dynamic agents and static obstacles.
+The RAMP framework leverages point cloud data and energy-based diffusion techniques to generate efficient trajectories in the presence of dynamic agent and static obstacles.

 # Physical Robot Demonstrations